Discriminating mixed qubit states with collective measurements: Theoretical results

 Knowledge of the optimal separable and collective two-copy measurements enables us to find an experimentally feasible regime for demonstrating the advantage of collective measurements.
 This is done by operating in the regime of unequal priors, i.e. $q\neq0.5$.
 This operating regime was found through the rather surprising observation that at $q=0.5$, for two copies, LOCC measurements perform the same as collective measurements but for three copies collective measurements outperform LOCC measurements.
 The expected error probabilities for both collective and LOCC measurements for distinguishing two copies and three copies of the quantum state are shown in Fig.~\ref{fig:delta} a).
 To investigate this behaviour further, we define the gap between LOCC measurements and collective measurements for $M$ copies of the quantum state (in terms of minimum attainable error probability), as

+where $P_{\text{e,LOCC}}(M)$ corresponds to the minimum error probability which can be attained with LOCC measurements given $M$ copies of the unknown state, $\rho_{\pm}^{\otimes M}$.
 We plot this quantity in Fig.~\ref{fig:delta} b) for a particular value of $\alpha$ and $v$.
 Further plots of $\Delta$ for different sets of $\alpha$ and $v$ values are presented in appendix~\ref{apen:delta}.
-The optimal LOCC measurement is obtained using dynamic programming, with 2501 entries in the measurement and error probability tables.
-This was found to be a sufficiently large number of entries to ensure the optimality of our solutions.
-While, the differences between two and three-copy measurements in Fig.~\ref{fig:delta} is interesting in and of itself, the key take-away here is that two-copy collective measurements can see an advantage over LOCC measurements when $q\neq0.5$.
+The optimal LOCC measurement is obtained using dynamic programming, with 2501 entries in the measurement angle and error probability tables.
+The number of entries in these tables corresponds to how discretised the space of possible measurement angles is.
+A greater number of entries therefore corresponds to greater numerical accuracy.
+2501 entries was found to be a sufficiently large number of entries to ensure the optimality of our solutions to 9 significant figures.
+While, the differences between two and three-copy measurements in Fig.~\ref{fig:delta} is interesting in and of itself, the key take-away here is that two-copy collective measurements can offer an advantage over LOCC measurements when $q\neq0.5$.
 This is important as two-copy collective measurements are at the limit of what is experimentally feasible~\cite{conlon2023approaching}.